 26 Jul Using a Limited Company to Save Property Tax

-The analysis of whether it is beneficial for a property investor to use a Limited Company can be complex and this helpsheet aims to identify some of the key advantages in considering a Limited Company for this purpose.
+The analysis of whether it is beneficial to use a Limited Company to Save Property Tax can be complex.
+This helpsheet aims to identify some of the key advantages of considering a Limited Company for this purpose.